-At Bapchild and Tonge CofE (Aided) Primary School the Designated Safeguarding Lead is the Headteacher (Mr Kelly) and Assistant Headteacher (Mrs Sawyer) although any member of staff will listen to your concerns and take appropriate action.
+At Bapchild and Tonge CofE (Aided) Primary School the Designated Safeguarding Lead is the Headteacher (Mr Kelly) and Deputy Headteacher (Mr Smiley) and Assistant Headteacher (Mrs Smith) although any member of staff will listen to your concerns and take appropriate action.
 Mrs Bromwich is our Safeguarding Governor.
 We have provided on this page our school Safeguarding Policy and some useful documents and website links.

 As part of Bapchild and Tonge CofE ) Aided Primary School commitment to safeguarding and child protection we fully support the government's Prevent Strategy, and take guidance from Teaching Approaches to help build resilience to extremism.